outdreamer/build-a-cure-1/docs/problem_solving_matching.md

   - map (physics of limits, combination, calculation, approximation, measurement)

-### Alternate structural layers
+### Alternate structural layers to match structures

+  - this method is for when you have a theory about the limits of the solution, but you need to find the right structure within those solution limits, to decompose the problem

-  I. Match problem & solution using definition & standardization, applying increasing limits until problem & solution match
+  I. Match problem & solution using definition & standardization, applying increasing limits or transforms until problem & solution match

     - get a problem, standardize & define it:
       problem: "funds cannot always be verified to exist with existing currencies"